 c.
 Pecan Pie

-A. Pumpkin Pie with whipped cream has about 320 calories + 14g fat; Apple Pie with ice cream has about 495 calories + 23g fat; Pecan Pie with no toppings has 500 calories.
-But the beautiful thing is, we have sugar free alternative recipes for each of the desserts under our healthy recipe menu tabs.
+A. Pumpkin Pie with whipped cream has about 320 calories; Apple Pie with ice cream has about 495 calories; Pecan Pie with no toppings has 500 calories.
+(The links will take you to “No Sugar Added” versions of these pies!)
 We have a very wide selection of dessert recipes to get you through the holidays.

 Be the life of the party